 The success of micro-mobility caught many cities off guard.
 The surge in e-scooters and bikes has presented challenges over safety and allocation of street, sidewalk and curb space.
 In response, San Jose Mayor Sam Liccardo and Councilmembers Dev Davis and Raul Peralez directed city staff to look for ways to limit disruptions caused by e-scooter use, especially in areas with high pedestrian traffic.
 The resulting ordinance, adopted in late 2018, seeks to tackle some of these challenges by creating rules for parking, permitting and distribution — and by requiring operators to create technology that would block vehicles from operating on sidewalks.

-SPUR believes micro-mobility vehicles, whether they are shared or private, can relieve congestion and help cities reduce carbon emissions: They can and .
+SPUR believes micro-mobility vehicles, whether they are shared or private, can relieve congestion and help cities reduce carbon emissions: They can support the public transit network where connections are lacking and replace cars trips for short distances.
 As cities across the country look for ways to better balance the rise of micro-mobility vehicles, we believe new regulations and policies should focus their efforts on four main objectives:

 1. Maximize the user experience.